Volunteer Frequently Asked Questions

 Can I work the same shifts as my friends?

-We recommend choosing the same 4 consecutive days as your friends; however, we cannot guarantee that you will be volunteering in the same events, or shifts, or area as your friends.
+We recommend choosing the same two to four (2 to 4) consecutive days as your friends; however, we cannot guarantee that you will be volunteering in the same events, or shifts, or area as your friends.
+Please consider signing up as a group if applicable in order to work together.

 Will WMOF2018 pay my transport and accommodation costs?